mellow-75/track_count_speed_detection/README.md

 Contains python code for vehicle detection , tracking and analytics genration.
-Used YOLOv8 , Detectron along with ByteTrack, OpenCV for the getting the results
+Used YOLOv8 , Detectron along with ByteTrack, OpenCV for getting the results